- What is the symbolism of the Ankh, the Egyptian cross?

 Read also our article: The cross: meaning of this Christian and universal symbol.

 The uses of the Ankh symbol in jewelry

 Ankh symbols were used for jewelry in Ancient Egypt.
 Ancient Egyptians usually made the emblem out of gold, silver, copper, or a combination of the three metals.
-It could be a necklace, a bracelet, or a brooch to make a person’s clothing look more beautiful and delicate.
+It could be a gold necklace, a bracelet, or a brooch to make a person’s clothing look more beautiful and delicate.

 You can find replicas of ankh symbols on Egyptian rings, ornaments, and pendants, too.
 You can also find them on bracelets that claim to have healing powers.

 An ankh symbol is a potent tool for creating a unique look, making it an excellent choice for jewelry making.
-The cross with a loop at the top is constantly gaining popularity among young people because of its Egyptian origin and its beautiful design.
+The cross with a loop at the top is gaining popularity among young people because of its Egyptian origin and beautiful design.